-A LCA has been produced for the following products at Boliden, Copper, Zinc, Lead, Nickel & Sulphuric acid.
+An LCA has been produced for the following products at Boliden, Copper, Zinc, Lead, Nickel & Sulphuric acid.
 The calculations are made per value chain, meaning adding the environmental impact per mine, mine to smelter transportation and smelting & refining together, representing the cradle-to-gate environmental impact for each specific value chain.
 Allocation methods has been used when suitable allowing Boliden to present the environmental impact on primary and secondary products.

-For this study, a combination of economic value and mass allocation have been used.
+For this study, a combination of economic value and mass allocation have been used, with those being aligned with ISO 14040-1044 and GHG Protocol requirements.
 A conservative approach has been taken in most of the cases, meaning all relevant inventory for the final cradle to gate results have been included.
 Boliden excludes credits from energy and by-products.

-The study concludes that the majority environmental impacts originate from supply of raw materials.
-The environmental impact results also show that Boliden owned mines and smelters are well positioned compared to global average.
+The study concludes that the majority environmental impacts originate from supply of raw materials (scope 3 upstream GHG emissions).
+The environmental impact results also show that Boliden owned mines and smelters are well positioned compared to global averages of the respective products.
 Intertek was commissioned by Boliden to perform an independent assurance against the Greenhouse Gas Protocol - Product Life Cycle Accounting and Reporting Standard, ISO 14067:2018 Greenhouse gases - Carbon Footprint of Products - Requirements and Guidelines for Quantification, ISO 14040:2006 Environmental management - Life cycle assessment - Principles and framework, and ISO 14044:2006 Environmental management - Life cycle assessment - Requirements and guidelines.